varen1994/Smaller-Table-View-Data-Source/README.md

-# Table View Single Data Source
+# Smaller Table View Data Source

  Design Patterns can be quite complex to understand such as MVC and the major time developer spends in showing static list of data in a tableview and the complexity increases exponentially when we start writing implementation of